 Now we are up-to-date

-- the reason of the commit, i.e. what has been done compared to the previous version git commit
+WHO - the person who has made the changes git)WHEN - the date of the commit git)WHAT - the files that have been modified git add)WHY - the reason of the commit, i.e. what has been done compared to the previous version git commit)

 You have modified a file but have not staged changes and you want to restore the previous version